OSMNames/OSMNames/README.md

 | Component         | Description
 |-------------------|--------------------------------------------------------------
 | postgres          | PostGIS data store for OSM data and to perform noise analysis
+| import-wikipedia  | Imports wikipedia data for more accurate importance calculation
-| import-osm        | Imposm3 based import tool with custom mapping to import selective OSM into the database and reconstruct it as GIS geometries
+| import-osm        | Imposm3 based import tool with custom mapping to import selective OSM into the database and reconstruct it as GIS geometries, handles indexing and hierarchy reconstruction
 | export-osmnames   | Export names and their bounding boxes to TSV datasets
 | schema            | Contains views, tables, functions for the schema